 - Provide use of our K-9 training facility located in Farmington, CT at no cost to all service K-9s and officers.

-In addition, we promote education and awareness through our project Blue Paw program.
+In addition to donating Police K-9s, we also promote education and awareness through our various programs.
+One program we have in place is called Project Blue Paw.
 The program is held at high schools located throughout Connecticut and incorporates students with intellectual learning disabilities and partners.
 The curriculum is similar to a job fair where experts from Law Enforcement teach the critical components of the police and K-9 occupation.
 An emergency response veterinarian attends and speaks about how they handle a simple wound to a serious trauma.
 A K-9 trainer utilizes their time to cover occupational and behavioral challenges they encounter when developing a Police K-9.
-Generally, we bring future 8-10 week old police puppies to the event to add some fun for the participants.
-This is also an opportunity for us to begin training our puppies to be social and become accustomed to interacting with children with special needs.
-The 90 minute session is then completed with a Police K-9 demonstration from the State or Local Police department.

 The Hometown Foundation would like to thank its 2017 and 2018 sponsors and community partners.